 Enjoy the bread with flavored cream cheese or butter spread or plain butter.

-- As with most quick breads, the dry ingredients should be mixed into the wet mixture gently.
+- As with most quick bread, the dry ingredients should be mixed into the wet mixture gently.
 The leavening begins working as soon as the mixtures are combined, so make sure you have your oven preheated and pans ready before you combine them.

 - Cold ingredients can slow rising and baking times.
 Bring eggs, milk, and other refrigerated ingredients to room temperature before you begin.